Nx-Willi/minishell/README.md

 - delimiter is seen.
 However, it doesn’t have to update the history!
 - **>>** should redirect output in append mode.

-Implement **pipes** (in our project a little mistake is made, we open all pipes before executing commands (it's a very big mistake), all pipes have to be open when it's used because a limit exists on the opened file descriptors and when you want to launch a lot of commands (above the limits of open file descriptors) our program make an undefined behavior... (oops)).
+Implement **pipes**: in our project you can only open pipes at the limit of opened file descriptors (1024 per process on Linux), if you open more pipes an undefined behavior happend.

 Handle **environment variables**.
 Handle **ctrl-C**, **ctrl-D** and **ctrl-\\** which should behave like in bash.